1-10: For Loops

 • create a state variable that holds the number of sunny days (this will start at 0)

-• have a for loop that cycles through every value in the noonCond vector
+• have a for loop cycle through every value in the noonCond vector

 • include an if() statement asking if the day is sunny